zodern/minify-js-sourcemaps/README.md

 - Creates production source maps
 - Very fast by using disk and memory caches
-- Compatible with Meteor 1.4 and newer
+- Compatible with Meteor 1.6 and newer.
+For Meteor 1.4 - 1.5, use `zodern:standard-minifier-js@3` for production source maps.
-- Generates bundle stats for [bundle-visualizer](https://atmospherejs.com/meteor/bundle-visualizer) (requires Meteor 1.6 or newer)
+- Generates bundle stats for [bundle-visualizer](https://atmospherejs.com/meteor/bundle-visualizer)

 First, you need to remove `standard-minifier-js` from your app